soupslurpr/BeauTyXT/docs/native-illustrations.md

 ## Verification

 The normal document instrumentation suite includes `native math`, `native diagrams`, `illustration lifecycle`, and `diagram parser containment`.
-The lifecycle phase uses a debug-only private isolated probe to verify hangs, crashes, cancellation, and fresh-worker recovery.
+The lifecycle phase uses a debug-only native probe with the production Binder host and watchdog to verify hangs, crashes, cancellation, and fresh-worker recovery.
 The parser-containment phase exercises a real upstream sequence-parser stall, cancellation, exact source fallback, and the next valid diagram through the production worker.
-The probe is absent from staging/release manifests.
+The probe library and component are absent from staging/release APKs.
 Opt-in visual journeys are `native math UI`, `native diagram UI`, `native diagram families UI`, `diagram parser containment UI`, and `progressive illustrations UI`.